breqwatr/breqwatr-deployment-tool/docs/installation.md

 ## Install from Offline Media

-If you intend to run BWDT in an air-gapped network, you will want to create your offline media from an internet-connected network first.
+If you intend to run BWDT in an air-gapped network, you'll want to create the offline media from an internet-connected network first.

 Once you have created your offline install media, it can be used to install BWDT on the air-gapped systems.

 The offline media contains a file named `bwdt.tar.gz`.
 Unpack it to a directory off the removable media, then install with this command: